 In addition, Act 44 requires the Commission to prepare and submit an annual financial plan to the Secretary of the Budget of the Commonwealth no later than June 1 of each year for the ensuing Fiscal Year, describing its proposed operating and capital expenditures, borrowings, liquidity and other financial management covenants and policies, estimated toll rates and all other revenues and expenses.
 The purpose of the annual financial plan is to demonstrate that the Commission's operation in accordance with such plan can be reasonably anticipated to generate unencumbered funds sufficient to make all payments due to PennDOT under Act 44, Act 89 and the Amended Funding Agreement in the upcoming year after all other Commission obligations and interest thereon, sinking fund requirements of the Commission, and other requirements in any trust indenture, notes or resolutions have been met.
 Any deviations and the causes therefor in prior year plans must be explained.
 The Commission delivered to the Secretary of the Budget its Act 44 Financial Plan for Fiscal Year 2016-17 on May 18, 2016.
-See "THE COMMISSION - Enabling Acts" above.
+See "THE COMMISSION - Enabling Acts - Rules Relating to Governance and Accountability Under the Enabling Acts" above.